View all newsletters

 Coutts Bank opened in 1692 / Image: Shutterstock

-The Queen’s Bank has a gilded history and reputation that belies its status today as a separate unit of Natwest Group.
-It offers private banking and wealth management services for high net worth individuals and their families.
+Coutts has a gilded history and reputation that belies its status today as a separate unit of Natwest Group.
+It offers private banking and wealth management services for high-net-worth individuals and their families.
 Entrepreneurs are a key target market on its website.

 Coutts has a dedicated entrepreneur service, providing capital and connections to start-ups and described as ‘the first offering of its kind by a bank in the UK.’
 The Coutts Investment Club also introduces UHNWs hunting investment opportunities to new private companies.